Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 ### Rhythmic Intensity: Stand Your Ground

 At level 1, you stand firm in the face of overwhelming odds, bolstered by the heft of your blows.
-Whenever you hit a creature with a basic attack (or one of your counterattacks), gain absorption equal to your Rhythm.
-If your attack was a critical hit, gain absorption equal to twice your Rhythm instead.
+Once per round, you may spend 1 essence to enhance your basic attacks (including those made using a counterattack).

+When you use this feature, your enhanced basic attacks grant yu 3 \* Rhythm + Presence absorption.
+Like usual, this absorption gain is doubled on a critical hit.

 ### Weapon Bond: Spirit Weapon